 For those coming by car, a large carpark can be found out front or just to the side of the Verkehrshaus (opposite the Lido along the lake).

 FEEDING THE KIDS

-The Lido Luzern, a sand beach with a large grass area and playground, is located just down from the Verkehrshaus.
-It is a great place to swim in the summer months, but the playground a Kisok is open daily during the winter months.
-It’s also a great place to enjoy a picnic as the sun goes down in Summer.
+The Lido Luzern, a sand beach with a large grass area and playground, is located in the vicinity of the Verkehrshaus.
+It is a great place to swim and enjoy a picnic as the sun sets in the summer months, but the Kisok is alsoopen daily during the winter months and can be an ideal place to catch a quick lunch.

 WHAT TO WATCH OUT FOR

-If you want to visit the planetarium, chocolate adventure or IMAX theatre, its best to book in advance, or if you want to be more spontaneous, upon your arrival.
+If you want to visit the planetarium, chocolate adventure or IMAX theatre, it’s best to book in advance, or if you want to be more spontaneous, immediately upon arrival.
 These activities are also only suitable for kids 6 years of age or older.